 Can Parrots Hold A Conversation?

 Parrots can hold conversations in a loose sense.
 While they likely don’t understand precisely what they’re saying, they can vocalize enough words and phrases for us to be able to hold a conversation with them.
-But as we’ve already mentioned, this is only possible when their owners engage in regular conversation.
+As mentioned, this is only possible when their owners engage in regular conversation.

 However, in the wild, parrots hold conversations with their flock by creating unique songs.
 That’s so they can recognize each other.
 They also learn languages in a similar way to humans.

-Therefore, making human sounds is a way for parrots to communicate with you and can be considered a type of conversation.
-By making human sounds back to your parrot, you’re accepting that you are a part of your bird’s flock.
+Therefore, making human sounds is a way for parrots to communicate with you and be considered a type of conversation.
+By making human sounds back to your parrot, you’re accepting that you’re a part of the flock.

 How Do Parrots Vocalize Human Speech?